-This is part two of a three blog series discussing Emotive CX; what it is, how to measure it, and ways it can be used to help Call Center Managers take action and drive results.
+This is part two of a four blog series discussing Emotive CX; what it is, how to measure emotional intelligence for customer service, and ways Emotive CX can be used to help Call Center Managers take action and drive results.

 We began in part one by defining and understanding the impact of Emotive CX.
 In part two, we will demonstrate how to operationalize, measure and quantify Emotive CX so that it becomes part of the call center overall quality management program.
-In part three we outline ways to interpret the results and act on these insights to help agents develop the skills that will move the needle positively at the end of each customer interaction.
+In part three we outline ways to interpret the results and act on these insights to help agents develop the skills that will move the needle positively at the end of each customer interaction, , and in part four, we show how to improve Emotive CX.

 While it may not be easy to measure or quantify a highly subjective concept like emotions, it is certainly not impossible.